charichard09/VendorAndOrderTracker/README.md

 * _.Net 6_
 * _MSTest_
 * _ASP.NET Core 6 MVC_
+* _BootStrap_

 ## Description

-_This application will prompt the user to enter if they'd like to add Bread or Pastry to Cart then how many to add to Cart.
-It will then give the prompt an option to add more as a yes or no._
-_If the user is done adding items to the cart, the program will display their cart and a Cart Total._
+_This application will present a user a list of Vendors that can be added to by clicking the "Add a new vendor" button and filling out the following form.
+After a vendor is input, it will displayed on the "https://localhost:5001/vendors" page which a user can then click on a vendor name to be taken to that specific vendor's orders list.
+In the same fashion a user can add to that vendor's orders by clicking the "Add to order" button and filling out the following form which will then be displayed on the "https://localhost:5001/vendors/id" page._

 ## Setup/Installation Requirements

 * _Install .Net 6 SDK:_
 * [OS X and Windows Instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-c-and-net)
 * _Clone this repo to a local directory_
-* _Using Terminal on OS X or PowerShell on Windows navigate to the top directory that this repo was cloned to (YourPath/PierresBakery.Solution):_
+* _Using Terminal on OS X or PowerShell on Windows navigate to the top directory that this repo was cloned to (YourPath/VendorAndOrderTracker.Solution):_
 * _Confirm all business logic tests pass with MSTest by running commands (not including the dollar symbol):_
-* _$ dotnet restore ./PierresBakery.Tests_
+* _$ dotnet restore ./VendorAndOrderTracker.Tests_
-* _$ dotnet test ./PierresBakery.Tests_
+* _$ dotnet test ./VendorAndOrderTracker.Tests_
 * _Then run the program with command :_
-* _$ dotnet run --project PierresBakery_
+* _$ dotnet watch run --project VendorAndOrderTracker_

 ## Known Bugs